Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 This masking, combined with fact that the output embeddings are offset by one position, ensures that the predictions for position $y_i$ can depend only on the known outputs at positions less than $i$, that is $\{y_1, \dots, y_{i-1}\}$.

 ![](./self-attention-and-masked-self-attention.png)

+Self-attention enables the decoder to focus on different parts of the output generated so far; cross-attention (aka encoder-decoder attention) helps it attend to the encoder’s output.

 #### Linear + Softmax